Emily S. K. Anderson

 Dr. Anderson’s first book, Seals, Craft and Community in Bronze Age Crete (Cambridge University Press, 2016), examines a group of stamp seals from the transitional Early-to-Middle Minoan period on Crete that are both engraved with the island’s earliest glyptic iconography and fashioned of imported hippopotamus ivory.
 The book investigates the implications of these novel aspects of the objects, considering how the imagery engraved on the seals developed practically and symbolically, and how that relates to their prominent use of a rare imported raw material.
 By embedding these extraordinary objects within the broader context of the time, Dr. Anderson further examines how the seals are but one element of a process of social and spatial “incorporation” on the island, as the nature and scale of persons’ relations to one another were fundamentally reformulated.
 This study consequently considers various dimensions of social experience and action, from fine-scale handwork of semi-itinerant craftspersons to performative displays at public gatherings, from the forging of footpaths linking distant communities to the development of shared symbolic forms.

-Anderson’s second book, Zoomorphic Culture in Bronze Age Crete: Between Humans, Animals and Things (forthcoming 2023, with Cambridge University Press), concerns the engagement of humans and non-humans in Bronze Age Crete and the Aegean.
+Anderson’s second book, Minoan Zoomorphic Culture: Between Bodies and Things (2024, Cambridge University Press), concerns the complex engagement of humans and non-humans in Bronze Age Crete and the Aegean.
 This project focuses on how representational objects can be understood as vibrant animal bodies, animated by their own distinctive dynamisms.
 The unique physical, material and mechanical qualities of these things contribute to peculiar affordances in their relations with people and environments.
 The inter-corporealities of human bodies and these object bodies have potentially powerful sensorial, emotional and social dimensions, and constitute vital creative aspects of people’s embodied relations with non-humans.

-Dr. Anderson has undertaken research and fieldwork in the Aegean for nearly two decades, focusing on artifact studies, archaeological excavation, survey, and illustration.
+Dr. Anderson’s research and fieldwork in the Aegean extend back over two decades, and have focused on artifact studies, archaeological excavation, survey, and illustration.
 These projects have ranged in locale from Crete to the Greek mainland, covering periods from the Final Neolithic to the early Classical and centering primarily on the Early–Late Bronze Age.
 She has been part of multiple large-scale field projects, including the Eastern Korinthia Archaeological Survey, the Azoria Excavations, the Saronic Harbors Archaeological Research Project, and the Eastern Boeotia Archaeological Project.
+Presently she is planning a significant field and research project with the Corinthian Ephorate of Antiquities (Greece), with collaborative efforts focused on developing nested, multi-scalar biographies of an archaeological site, in its sociocultural, interactive and environmental dimensions.

 Dr. Anderson’s teaching at Hopkins spans the societies and cultures of the early Aegean and eastern Mediterranean, as well as the theoretical/interpretive topics through which we seek to gain insights into past human experience.
 In recent years she has taught courses such as: Craft and Craftspersons of the Ancient World; Gender and Sexuality in Early Greece and the Eastern Mediterranean; Past is Present: Cultural Heritage and Global Politics; The Art and Archaeology of Early Greece; Making Identities: How Archaeology Constructs People in the Past and Present; and Archaeology at the Crossroads: the Ancient Eastern Mediterranean through Objects in the JHU Archaeology Museum.
 She frequently incorporates the Johns Hopkins Archaeology Museum and other area museums into her teaching and believes strongly that giving students the opportunity to engage directly with ancient material culture fundamentally alters the ways they approach and question past cultures.

-“The Reinvented Social Somatics of Ritual Performance on Early Crete: Engagements of Humans with Zoomorphic Vessels.”
-In K. Morgan ed., Pomp, Circumstance, and the Performance of Politics: Acting Politically Correct in the Ancient World.
+- “The Reinvented Social Somatics of Ritual Performance on Early Crete: Engagements of Humans with Zoomorphic Vessels” In K. Morgan ed., Pomp, Circumstance, and the Performance of Politics: Acting Politically Correct in the Ancient World.
 Oriental Institute Seminars.
-Chicago: Oriental Institute of the University of Chicago; forthcoming 2022.
+Chicago: Oriental Institute of the University of Chicago; 2024: 99-129.

-“Through Vessels of Embodied Action: Approaching Ritual Experience and Cultural Interaction through Late Mycenaean Rhyta.”
-In G. W. M. Harrison and J. Francis eds., Life and Death in Ancient Egypt: The Diniacopoulos Collection.
-Concordia University, 2011: 73-88.
+- “Through Vessels of Embodied Action: Approaching Ritual Experience and Cultural Interaction through Late Mycenaean Rhyta” In G. W. M. Harrison and J. Francis eds., Life and Death in Ancient Egypt: The Diniacopoulos Collection.
+Montréal: Concordia University; 2011: 73-88.

-“Difference on a Common Ground: The Parading Lions Seal Group and Collective Action on Late Prepalatial Crete.”
-In S. Morton and D. Butler eds., It’s Good To Be King: The Archaeology of Power and Authority, 2011: 199-212.
+- “Difference on a Common Ground: The Parading Lions Seal Group and Collective Action on Late Prepalatial Crete” In Morton and D. Butler eds., It’s Good To Be King: The Archaeology of Power and Authority.
+Proceedings of the 41st Annual Chacmool Archaeological Conference, University of Calgary, Alberta, Canada.
+Calgary: University of Calgary; 2011: 199-212.